 Today, we see success of this work with visits from Guanacos, ñandús, native birds and foxes, who make their homes here.
 For our guests, we also created a pathway that leads to the banks of the surrounding lake, so they can enjoy the beauty of Lake Sarmiento with its ancient limestone thrombolites without harming any vegetation along the way.

 Tierra Patagonia’s excursion list includes a range of tours which offer guests the chance to get to know what ‘estancia’ or ranch life is like, exploring Magellanic customs and local traditions, sharing a Patagonian ‘asado’ (barbecue), or riding on horseback across the pampa with the gauchos.

 Patagonian culture also features in the hotel’s interior design, through handicrafts and artefacts from across the region.
-Our wall map, we have three ‘history windows’; dioramas made by the Chilean artist Matilde Huidobro, which represent what life was like for the first settlers and explorers of these lands: Sarmiento de Gamboa, Hernando de Magallanes, and Charles Darwin.
+In addition to our wall map, we have three ‘history windows’, dioramas made by the Chilean artist Matilde Huidobro, which represent what life was like for the first settlers and explorers of these lands: Sarmiento de Gamboa, Hernando de Magallanes, and Charles Darwin.

 We offer a reduced rate for our accommodation through the Smartrip Foundation, who carry out social projects which are aimed at supporting local communities and culture, while limiting unnecessary urbanization.